WLAC: Early years

-On December 16, 1930 WTNT was taken over by Life & Casualty.
+On December 16, 1930, WTNT was taken over by Life & Casualty.
 The next day WTNT, which previously had been allotted 1/3rd time on the shared frequency, ceased broadcasting, allowing WLAC to again operate a fulltime schedule, and WTNT was subsequently deleted.

 In 1928, WLAC became Nashville's CBS Radio Network affiliate.
 Its main competitor, WSM, was affiliated with the NBC Red Network.
 In the early years of the station, WLAC provided local news, studio-orchestra musical features (accompanied by an in-studio pipe organ), farm reports, and some educational programming.
 Its main competitor in that era, WSM, became known as the radio station where country music essentially developed and became a national phenomenon.
 When country music became a big business in the late 1940s, WLAC added early-morning and Saturday-afternoon country shows in an attempt to steal some of WSM's thunder.
 Otherwise, the station prided itself as a pillar of the community and placed emphasis on general full-service programs.

 In 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA), WLAC moved to a "Clear Channel" assignment of 1510 kHz, and received permission to increase its power to 50,000 watts.
 WLAC thus became the second clear-channel station in Tennessee, after WSM.
 While WSM was a Class I-A station, using a non-directional antenna at all times, WLAC shared its clear channel assignment with KGA in Spokane, Washington.
 Since WLAC and KGA were designated as co-equal Class I-B stations, both were required to use a directional antenna at night to mutually protect each other's signals.
 KGA has since given up its clear-channel status, but WLAC is still required to conform its nighttime signal.
-Even with this restriction, it reaches parts of 28 states and three Canadian provinces at night.
-Even at 50,000 watts, WLAC provides only secondary coverage of several inner-ring suburbs, such as Murfreesboro; the simulcasts on HD Radio serve in part to alleviate this shortfall.
+Even with this restriction, it reaches parts of 28 states and three Canadian provinces at night, including most of the eastern half of the continent.
+Even at 50,000 watts, WLAC provides only secondary coverage of several inner-ring suburbs, such as Murfreesboro.
+In contrast, WSM's lower frequency allows it to be heard at city-grade strength in all of Middle Tennessee, with secondary coverage of five states.
+WLAC's simulcasts on HD Radio serve in part to alleviate this shortfall.